VMs in Compute Cloud

 Availability zone

-When creating a VM, you can choose the Yandex Cloud availability zone where it will be located.
+When creating a VM, you can select a Yandex Cloud availability zone to place it in.

-To move a VM instance to a different availability zone, use a special CLI command or create the VM's copy in the destination availability zone and then delete the original one.
+To move a VM to a different availability zone, use a special CLI command or create a VM copy in the destination availability zone and then delete the source VM.

 Computing resources